A very warm welcome to our international students!

 Join us at Tisch Student Affairs every Thursday at 3:00pm for our weekly coffee hour.
 This is a great opportunity to meet other international students from other departments and Student Sffairs staff members who are excited to meet you.
 Open to all students.

 Do you have additional questions about any of the above or other concerns?
-Reach out to Dan Sandford or Anita R. Gupta, Tisch International Student advisors at email@example.com or firstname.lastname@example.org.
+Reach out to Anita R. Gupta or Jean Chen-Villalba, Tisch International Student advisors at email@example.com or firstname.lastname@example.org.